 While her clients span a wide range of industries, Andrea is particularly well-versed in IP matters involving the retail, fashion, entertainment, and consumer products industries.
 She is also the host and organizer of Kelley Drye’s Fashion and Retail Summit, an annual gathering of industry executives and in-house counsel from many of the world’s best-known brands.

-Andrea regularly negotiates and drafts intellectual property-related agreements, and advises on issues pertaining to the evaluation of ownership interests and licensing matters.
-She also handles trademark search evaluations, content clearance, U.S. copyright filings, and domestic and international trademark filings.
-As many of Andrea’s clients have international operations, she advises on the management of their worldwide trademark portfolios and trademark enforcement programs, including instruction and supervision of litigation and opposition proceedings on a global scale.
+As many of Andrea’s clients have international operations, she advises on managing their worldwide trademark portfolios and trademark enforcement programs, including instruction and supervision of litigation and opposition proceedings on a global scale.
+Andrea also regularly provides advice and representation regarding the evaluation of ownership interests, content and trademark clearance, and IP-related agreements.

 Trademark and Unfair Competition

 Bacardi & Co.
 Ltd. et al vs. Hatuey Carta Blanca Beverage Co.: Representing Bacardi brand in a U.S. Trademark Trial and Appeal Board proceeding opposing registration of the mark HATUEY CARTA BLANCA RUM based on Bacardi’s HATUEY trademark registrations.

 Chimney Rock, Inc. v.
 Regency Centers Corporation: Representing Regency Center Corporation in a trademark infringement action filed in United States District Court in New Jersey involving their use of the name Chimney Rock to identify a new shopping center.